By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Here comes the critical part.
 They can now revert to their old pattern of spending more than they have until they get in trouble again or they can adopt some new habits and start paying that credit card debt off and having something left over.
 It will be interesting to see what they do.

-Now I gave you an example of a financial problem but this problem-solving approach can be used for most any problem including relational ones.
+Now I gave you an example of a financial problem but this problem-solving approach can be used for almost any problem including relational ones.
 It just needs some adjusting to make it work on some problems.

 So have you used this method or something like it to solve problems?
 Care to share what worked and what didn’t?